 Sustainability in the post-pandemic economy: trends and observations from the consumer sector

-Zoe Wakeham, Consultant in our Consumer Practice, and Ali Palmer, Partner and Head of our Consumer Practice, reflect on current sustainability trends across the consumer sector
+Zoe Wakeham, Consultant in our Consumer Practice, reflects on current sustainability trends across the consumer sector

 In June, our Consumer Practice conducted a survey to capture the opinion of CEOs and Managing Directors on sustainability during the Covid-19 pandemic across the consumer sector with insightful results.
 Measuring current trends and future predictions, we argue that sustainability could be one of the secret winners of the pandemic, with many business leaders stating that they continue to drive investment into and implementation of sustainability agendas forward across their businesses despite the pandemic.